Zacks Investment Research Lowers Pennantpark Floating Rate Capital (NASDAQ:PFLT) to Sell

-Zacks Investment Research lowered shares of Pennantpark Floating Rate Capital (NASDAQ:PFLT) from a hold rating to a sell rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Pennantpark Floating Rate Capital (NASDAQ:PFLT) from a hold rating to a sell rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “PennantPark Floating Rate Capital Ltd. is a business development company.
 It is a closed-end, externally managed and non-diversified investment company.
 Its investment objectives are to generate current income and capital appreciation by investing primarily in floating rate loans and other investments made to the United States middle-market companies.
 The firm provides first lien secured debt and other opportunistic financings (mezzanine, private high yield debt, preferred and common stock) to middle market sponsors and companies.
 Its investments may include equity features, such as direct investments in the equity securities of borrowers or warrants or options to buy a minority interest in a portfolio company.
 It has investments in various sectors, including aerospace and defense; consumer services; healthcare and pharmaceuticals, and others.
 The firm has a value-oriented, bottoms-up investment philosophy.
 Its investment activities are managed by the investment advisor, PennantPark Investment Advisers LLC. “

-Pennantpark Floating Rate Capital (NASDAQ:PFLT) last released its quarterly earnings results on Wednesday, August 5th.
-The asset manager reported $0.26 earnings per share for the quarter, missing the consensus estimate of $0.28 by ($0.02).
-Pennantpark Floating Rate Capital had a return on equity of 9.04% and a net margin of 9.02%.
-As a group, analysts predict that Pennantpark Floating Rate Capital will post 1.13 EPS for the current fiscal year.
+Pennantpark Floating Rate Capital (NASDAQ:PFLT) last issued its quarterly earnings results on Wednesday, August 5th.
+The asset manager reported $0.26 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.28 by ($0.02).
+Pennantpark Floating Rate Capital had a net margin of 9.02% and a return on equity of 9.04%.
+On average, research analysts predict that Pennantpark Floating Rate Capital will post 1.13 EPS for the current fiscal year.

-The business also recently announced a monthly dividend, which will be paid on Tuesday, September 1st.
-Investors of record on Wednesday, August 19th will be issued a $0.095 dividend.
-This represents a $1.14 annualized dividend and a yield of 13.01%.
+The company also recently declared a monthly dividend, which will be paid on Tuesday, September 1st.
+Investors of record on Wednesday, August 19th will be paid a $0.095 dividend.
 The ex-dividend date of this dividend is Tuesday, August 18th.
-Pennantpark Floating Rate Capital’s dividend payout ratio is currently 97.44%.
+This represents a $1.14 annualized dividend and a yield of 12.97%.
+Pennantpark Floating Rate Capital’s payout ratio is 97.44%.

 Pennantpark Floating Rate Capital Company Profile